Amir Hannan: General practice

-Hew was one of the GPs who signed a letter to Liz Truss in 2022 urging more investment in primary care where they said surgeries were sinking under the weight of demand leading to wider health inequalities.
+He was one of the GPs who signed a letter to Liz Truss in 2022 urging more investment in primary care where they said surgeries were sinking under the weight of demand leading to wider health inequalities.

 Record access

 He was one of the first GPs pioneering Patient record access using EMIS software.
 He says "there are some doctors and nurses who have genuine concerns about patients suddenly being let loose to access their records without any controls in place or without clinicians having to do anything and a feeling of irresponsibility that that raises."
 Jacqui Gladwin, a nursing lecturer who is one of his patients, was worried about online access.
 She asked:"What happens if patients see information that is incorrect?
 How safe is the system?
 What happens if they see something distressing when the surgery is closed?"
 She was surprised to find that other patients in the practice did not share her worries.
 At a meeting at the practice to discuss the development of records access, several patients had found errors in their records.
 They were positive about being able to identify errors and the response they had received when they reported them.
 They felt trusted to own the information, and secure when travelling abroad that they could allow other health professionals to access their medical information.

 He speaks regularly about the benefits of giving patients access to their full GP electronic health records, and about how this works at his practice.
 And in 2008 he authored the Patient Access to Medical Records pattern of the Liberating Voices pattern language.

 Research in which Hannan participated showed that practices who give at least a third of their patients full online access to their records could experience a decrease in appointment demand of up to 12%.
 Dr Brian Fisher, one of the other participants in the study conceded that as the practices concerned were leaders in their field with regard to offering online access to medical records, it could be difficult to extrapolate the results.

 He has defended the government's Summary Care Record project, which has been criticised by other GPs on the grounds of cost.
 Each time an SCR was accessed for a patient in 2012 it cost £1,200.
 He says "The SCR isn’t a panacea, it’s just one solution".
 He was, however, critical of the care.data fiasco, saying "If patients felt that their data was leaking out, and I had not warned them about it, then that would destroy my relationship with them."

 He was ranked in the Health Service Journal's list of Clinical Leaders in 2015.

 He was awarded an MBE in the 2021 New Year Honours.